Issue Brief // Warrants & Due Process

 Prohibit Immigration Enforcement at Sensitive Locations

-Forbids immigration arrests, detentions, and searches at schools, houses of worship, healthcare facilities, and other sensitive community spaces that people depend on regardless of immigration status.
+Forbids immigration arrests, detentions, and searches at schools, houses of worship, healthcare facilities, and other sensitive community spaces.

 Checking Georgia Legislature status...